dahln/helpful/slow_raspberry_pi_os_mouse.md

-# Raspberry Pi - Slow Muse Speed Fix
+# Raspberry Pi - Slow Mouse Speed Fix

 I am a huge fan of Raspberry Pi's.
 I have a standing request when anybody asks me what I want for a gift.... birthday, Christmas, etc: "Sure...let me think, oh!
 I need another Raspberry Pi".
 I think my wife actually likes it because she knows I always get excited about another one, and they are easy to find, and affordable.